Engineering R&D Tax Credit: Maximizing Benefits for Your Engineering Firm

 Process of Experimentation

+The activity must constitute the process of experimentation involving simulation, evaluation of alternatives, confirmation of hypotheses through trial and error, testing and modeling, or refining or discarding of hypotheses.
 It should involve a systematic process designed to evaluate one or more alternatives and include testing hypotheses, modeling, prototyping, and iterative analysis.
-It also needs the identification of uncertainties and the testing of potential solutions to resolve them.
+It also needs to identify uncertainties and test potential solutions to resolve them.

 Qualifying Research Activities for Engineering Firms